Dr. Wendy R. Hood

 Thesis project:

-Kaylene is interested in understanding how individual variation in physiology like mitochondrial and endoplasmic reticulum function play a role in adapting to different environments.
-In addition, she is interested how physiological variation affects reproduction and other life-history traits.
-Her current project is working to understand how physiology changes under lab, field, and semi-natural enclosure environments, and so working to validate semi-natural enclosures as an ecologically relevant setting for future studies.
+Kaylene is interested in understanding how individual variation in physiology, like mitochondrial and endoplasmic reticulum function, play a role in adapting to different environments.
+In addition, she is interested in how physiological variation affects reproduction and other life-history traits.
+Her current project is working to understand how mouse physiology changes under lab, field, and semi-natural enclosure environments, and so working to validate semi-natural enclosures as an ecologically relevant setting for future studies.

 Emma Rhodes